-This article talks about 7 ways to prevent CAUTI while traveling for people who use intermittent catheters.
+This article talks about 7 ways to prevent CAUTI while travelling for people who use intermittent catheters.

 When you’re on the road, there are so many unknowns.
 You may be in a situation where you can’t wash your hands.
 Touching the catheter with your germ-ridden hands is very likely to give you an infection.